GFI Russia

 GFI Russia is a Russian video game developer.
 It was founded in 1996 as MiST Land South by a group of friends and located in Zelenograd, Moscow.
-It was purchased in 2003 by Game Factory Interactive and reorganize into GFI Russia in 2006.
+It was purchased in 2003 by Game Factory Interactive and reorganized into GFI Russia in 2006.

 MiST Land South was chosen by Game Factory Interactive (GFI) to develop the next two installments in the Jagged Alliance series: Jagged Alliance 3 and Jagged Alliance 3D.
 The developer MiST Land South hasn't completed the development because of Strategy First (the owners of the Jagged Alliance intellectual property), which had withdrawn the license from GFI.

 Games

 MiST Land South

 MiST Land South released three strategy games since its inception: